The Circles - Book Two - Chapter 14 - Sunset on Osgiliath

 Leading her around broken pieces of marble, the slaver steered Goldwyn towards a crumbling building.
 Trailing behind them, all three boys marveled at the destroyed splendor, and each tried to imagine what this stately wreckage once contained.
 Fródwine, though, scanned the ground for a shard or fragment of marble in case he would need a quick bludgeon.

 Esarhaddon sensed unasked questions and answered them.
 "Since this decaying shell is on the perimeter of the city, perhaps it once held a guard tower, but there is so little remaining that it would be only a guess.
-I have been told that the library at Minas Tirith contains the early history of the builders of this city," the Southron remarked jovially.
+I have been told that the library at Minas Tirith contains the early history of the builders of this city," he remarked jovially.
 "Boy," he looked over his shoulder at Fródwine, "can you read?"

 "Yes, sir, some... in my own language."